Frequently Asked Questions

 Is Habitat for Humanity a Christian organization?

 Yes, we are a global non-profit Christian housing organization.
 All who desire to be a part of this work are welcome, regardless of religious preference or background.
 We have a policy of building with people in need regardless of race or religion.
-We welcome volunteers and supporters from all backgrounds.
+We welcome applicants, volunteers and supporters from all backgrounds.